jonasevcik/Android-WiFiBeacon-demo/README.md

 * onDwellRegion
 * onExitRegion

-ProximityScanner - used for fast updates of device's surroundings counstrained by a ScanFilter.
+ProximityScanner - used for fast updates of device's surroundings constrained by a ScanFilter.
 Results are delivered to callback:
 * onAPsDiscovered